-FOR IMPACT GREATER THAN 1.0 ACRE
+For impacts greater than 1.0 acre:

-When the total disturbed area for a project, including laydown and waste/borrow areas, is greater than 1.0 acre, the Contractor shall be responsible for filing the Kentucky Pollution discharge Elimination System (KPDES) KYR10 permit Notice of Intent (NOI) with the Kentucky Division of Water (DOW).
+When the total disturbed area for a project, including laydown and waste/borrow areas, is greater than 1.0 acre, the Contractor shall be responsible for obtaining coverage under Kentucky's General KDPES Permit for Stormwater Associated with Construction Activities (KYR10).
+Prior to initiating construction activity, the Contractor shall file Notice of Intent (NOI) with the Kentucky Division of Water naming the Contractor as the Facility Operator and including the KYTC Contract ID number (CID) for reference.

+For grouped contracts with more than one structure, each structure will be treated independently in regard to disturbed area unless another structure is within 0.25 mile of the structure.
+For structures within 0.25 mile of each other, the total disturbed area will be the sum of the combined disturbed areas.

 The Contractor will be responsible for following the KPDES requirements of local Municipal Separate Storm Sewer System (MS4) programs with jurisdiction.
 Required NOI shall name the Contractor as the Facility Operator and include the KYTC Contract ID Number (CID) for reference.
-For grouped contracts with more than one structure, each structure will be treated independently in regard to disturbed area unless another structure is within 0.25 mile of the structure.
-For structures within 0.25 mile of each other, the total disturbed area will be the sum of the combined disturbed areas.

 The Contractor shall be responsible for filing the KPDES permit Notice of Termination (NOT) with the Kentucky DOW and any local MS4 Program that has jurisdiction.
 The NOT shall be filed after the Engineer agrees the project is stabilized or the project has been formally accepted.

-The Contractor shall perform all temporary erosion/sediment control functions including providing a Best Management Practice (BMP) Plan, conducting required inspections, modifying the BMP Plan documents as construction progresses, and documenting the installation and maintenance of BMPs in conformance with the KPDES KYR10 permit effective on August 1, 2009, or a permit re-issued to replace that KYR10 permit.
+The Contractor shall implement all temporary erosion/sediment control measures including providing a Best Management Practice (BMP) Plan, conducting required inspections, modifying the BMP Plan documents as construction progresses, and documenting the installation and maintenance of BMPs in conformance with the KPDES KYR10 permit effective on August 1, 2009, or a permit re-issued to replace that KYR10 permit.
 This work shall be conducted in conformance with the requirements of Section 213 of the KYTC current Department of Highways, Standard Specifications for Road and Bridge Construction (Standard Specifications).